amywang23/TravelDeeply/README.md

 4. Run the code by running the command `node server.js`.
 You can run the code with auto-refresh using `nodemon server.js` or `npm run dev`.
 These commands should still be run in the `server` directory.

 5. Test by going to <localhost:5000>

+6. Test an API endpoint by going to <localhost:5000/api/events>.
+If this page displays the message `Event List`.

+7. For more ways to test API endpoints, refer to [this link](https://hackernoon.com/how-to-easily-use-curl-for-http-requests-db3249c5d4e6).

 #### MongoDB Setup